AI winter: AI winter of the 1990s and early 2000s

-Many researchers in AI in the mid 2000s deliberately called their work by other names, such as informatics, machine learning, analytics, knowledge-based systems, business rules management, cognitive systems, intelligent systems, intelligent agents or computational intelligence, to indicate that their work emphasizes particular tools or is directed at a particular sub-problem.
+Many researchers in AI in the mid-2000s deliberately called their work by other names, such as informatics, machine learning, analytics, knowledge-based systems, business rules management, cognitive systems, intelligent systems, intelligent agents or computational intelligence, to indicate that their work emphasized particular tools or was directed at a particular sub-problem.
 Although this may have been partly because they considered their field to be fundamentally different from AI, it is also true that the new names helped to procure funding by avoiding the stigma of false promises attached to the name "artificial intelligence".

 In the late 1990s and early 21st century, AI technology became widely used as elements of larger systems, but the field was rarely credited for these successes.
 In 2006, Nick Bostrom explained that "a lot of cutting edge AI has filtered into general applications, often without being called AI because once something becomes useful enough and common enough it's not labeled AI anymore."
 Rodney Brooks stated around the same time that "there's this stupid myth out there that AI has failed, but AI is around you every second of the day."